Enabling Visual Action Planning for Object Manipulation through Latent Space Roadmap: Related Work

-However, traditional planning approaches, like the ones mentioned above, are generally prone to fail when high-dimensional states, such as images, are involved in the system~\cite{bellman1961curse}.
-For this reason, data-driven low-dimensional latent space representations for planning are gaining increasing attention, which, nonetheless, introduce problems to properly capture the global structure and dynamics of the system, as discussed in Sec.~\ref{sec:intro}.
-To tackle these, imitation learning can be leveraged as in~\cite{srinivas2018universal,Manocha_RAL2019}.
-In particular, a latent space Universal Planning Network {\blue was} designed in~\cite{srinivas2018universal} to embed differentiable planning policies.
+The low dimensionality of the latent embeddings also enables the employment of traditional planning strategies in the latent space.
+In this regard, a framework for global search in a latent space was designed in~\cite{Ichter2019} which is based on three components: \emph{i)} a latent state representation, \emph{ii)} a network to approximate the latent space dynamics, and \emph{iii)} a collision checking network.
+Motion planning is then performed directly in the latent space by an RRT-based algorithm.
+In \cite{Ichter2021BroadlyExploringLT} the same authors combined the insights of RRT-based search in the latent space with the self play in \cite{lynch2020learning} and introduce Broadly-Exploring Local-policy Trees that produce long-horizon, sequential plans via a model-based, task-conditioned tree search.
+Imitation learning was instead leveraged in~\cite{srinivas2018universal}.
+In particular, a latent space Universal Planning Network was designed in~\cite{srinivas2018universal} to embed differentiable planning policies.
 The process is learned in an end-to-end fashion from imitation learning and gradient descent is used to find optimal trajectories.
-A controller based on random forests {\blue was} built in~\cite{Manocha_RAL2019} to perform cloth manipulation assuming the presence of optimal demonstrations provided by experts.
-Alternatively, a motion planning network with active learning procedure {\blue was} developed in~\cite{Yip_TRO2020} to reduce the data for training and actively ask for expert demonstrations only when needed.
-In particular, the approach relies on an encoder network, that maps the robot surrounding environment in a low-dimensional state space, and on a prediction network, that is iteratively queried to provide states in the planned path on the basis of environment encoding and the robot initial and goal states.
+Alternatively, a motion planning network with active learning procedure was developed in~\cite{Yip_TRO2020} to reduce the data for training and actively ask for expert demonstrations only when needed.